Friday, September 8, 2017

 In 1804, James Robertson cut the path of what would later be known as the Nashville - Charlotte Turnpike, often referred to as the Charlotte Road or Charlotte Pike.
 Robertson owned several iron furnaces in the area, including several in Dickson County near the town of Charlotte, which was founded in 1803, the same year Dickson County was established.
 Charlotte was named after Robertson's wife.

-With the advent and rapid construction of railroads by the 1850s, the use for turnpikes in Middle Tennessee waned, and the use of stage coaches as a means of transportation became an inconvenience.
-The Nashville & Northwestern Railroad had been completed from Nashville to Kingston Springs by the beginning of the Civil War, and on to Dickson in 1863.
-The trip from Dickson to Nashville took only 3 hours or so by train, compared to the 6 hours it took by stage.
+With the advent and rapid construction of railroads by the 1850s, traffic along turnpike roads in Middle Tennessee sharply declined, including the amount of traffic on the Charlotte Pike.
+The decline was mainly the result of the construction of The Nashville & Northwestern Railroad, which offered travelers a faster, easier, and more comfortable mode of transportation, when compared to traveling by stagecoach.
+The railroad had been completed from Nashville to Kingston Springs by the beginning of the Civil War, and later to Dickson in 1863.
+The trip between Dickson and Nashville took only 3 hours or so by train, while it was still around a 6 hour journey by stagecoach on the turnpike.

-From the late 1860's up until the turn of the century, those still making the journey along the road could stop for a rest or an overnight stay at Nichol's Inn, operated by Lydia Nichols, whose husband was killed fighting for the Confederacy during the Civil War.
+From the late 1860's up until the turn of the century, travelers along the road could stop for a rest or an overnight stay at Nichol's Inn, located near Sullivan's Ridge.
+It was owned and operated by Lydia Nichols, whose husband was killed while fighting for the Confederacy during the Civil War.
 The large orchard that surrounded the Inn was famous for its apples and pears.
 The structure still stands to this day on Old Charlotte pike, one mile from the first climb up Sullivan's Ridge.

 1. "West Nashville, Its People and Environs" by Sarah Foster Kelly, 1988